 A high quality and helpful guided meditation doesn’t need to cost you anything.
 We believe everyone should have access to the benefits of meditation without worrying about needing to afford it.

-That’s why we’re launching Declutter The Mind, an app that will offer a library of guided meditations for beginners and experienced practitioners.
+That’s why we launched Declutter The Mind, an app that offers a library of guided meditations for beginners and experienced practitioners.

-If you don’t have iOS, we will launch an Android version soon, but in the meantime, we’ve put together a YouTube channel where we host all of our guided meditation for free.
-Providing sessions for everything from anxiety and sleep, to happiness and mindfulness.
+If you don’t have iOS, we’ll launch an Android version soon, but in the meantime, we’ve put together a YouTube channel where we host all of our guided meditations for free.

 Each of the best meditation apps that I’ve tried, have their various pricing and pricing models.
 For the most part, if you can afford to pay for a guided meditation app that you like, you definitely should!

-We’ve put together an app where all of our guided meditations are free.
+Declutter the Mind’s guided meditations are free though there are paid meditation courses you can sign up for.
 Providing sessions for everything from anxiety and sleep, to happiness and mindfulness.
 We’ve gone ahead and organized each guided meditation into separate categories, to make it easy to find the free guided meditation that’s right for your needs or where you need meditation the most in your life.

 You’ll also be able to choose the preferred duration for your session as well.
-The app offers most of the guided meditation sessions in 10 minutes, 15 minutes, and 20 minutes.
+This meditation app offers most of the guided meditation sessions in 10 minutes, 15 minutes, 20 minutes, and 30 minutes.
 Some special cases (such as beginner introductions) will have shorter times, while others will have longer times.
 There’s also an unguided meditation timer, which is useful for restless beginners.

 Along with individual guided sessions, we have a 30-day mindfulness course that will take you from complete beginner to confident practitioner.
 You’ll learn the basics of mindfulness meditation, how to deepen your practice, form the habit of a regular practice, and practice mindfulness in your everyday life.